michaelmeng998/Tech-Journal/README.md

-#  :fast_forward: Welcome to my Tech-Journal!!! :fast_forward:
+#  :fast_forward: Welcome to our Tech-Journal!!! :fast_forward:

 This is a git repo where I am going to be posting **information on a vast amount of tech in industry and research**